choria-io/vagrant-demo/environments/production/modules/mcollective_util_actionpolicy/README.md

 ### Caller ID

 In the case of a single user the Caller ID strings are always of the form `<kind>=<value>`, but both the kind and the value of the ID will depend on your security plugin.
 See your security plugin's documentation or code for details.
 Multiple Caller IDs separated by spaces are supported to allow grouping similar callers together.
+You can also mix and match in regular expressions, thus `cert=bob /cert=.+_admin$/` would be a valid match for `cert=bob` and `cert=db_admin`.

 You can also define named groups of callers like `sysadmin`, see the Groups section below.